Improving Robust Decisions with Data: Abstract

 \section{Abstract}

-A decision-maker (DM) faces uncertainty governed by a data-generating process (DGP), which is only known to belong to a set of sequences of independent but possibly non-identical distributions.
-A robust decision maximizes the DM's expected payoff against the worst possible DGP in this set.
-This paper studies how such robust decisions can be improved with data, where improvement is measured by expected payoff under the true DGP.
-In this paper, I fully characterize when and how such an improvement can be guaranteed under all possible DGPs and develop inference methods to achieve it.
-These inference methods are needed because, as this paper shows, common inference methods (e.g., maximum likelihood or Bayesian) often fail to deliver such an improvement.
-Importantly, the developed inference methods are given by simple augmentations to standard inference procedures, and are thus easy to implement in practice. \\
+A decision-maker faces uncertainty governed by a data-generating process (DGP), which is only known to belong to a set of sequences of independent but possibly non-identical distributions.
+A robust decision maximizes the expected payoff against the worst possible DGP in this set.
+This paper characterizes when and how such robust decisions can be \emph{objectively} improved with data --- that is, yield higher expected payoffs under the true DGP regardless of which DGP is the truth.
+It further develops simple and novel inference procedures that achieve such improvement, while common methods (e.g., maximum likelihood) may fail to do so.